tochman/the_blue_print/chapters/09-1-build-optimization.md

 ### Code Splitting: Loading Only What Users Need {.unnumbered .unlisted}

-Code splitting is like organizing a toolbox—you keep the tools you use every day close at hand, and store specialized tools separately until needed.
+Code splitting is like organizing a toolbox.
+You keep the tools you use every day close at hand, and store specialized tools separately until needed.

 **The Progressive Approach to Code Splitting:**